Apply for Grants > Emergency Solutions Grant

 - Prevent families and individuals from becoming homeless.

-The City is funding three ESG categories: Rapid Rehousing, Homeless Prevention and Shelter Operations.
-Please review the Application Instructions to ensure your agency is eligible to conduct these activities.
+The city is funding three ESG categories: Rapid Rehousing, Homeless Prevention and Wet Shelter Operations.
+Please review the application instructions to ensure your agency is eligible to conduct these activities.

 The ESG program funded annually through Congress, provides citizen input in the decision-making process including: conducting focus group meetings to identify community needs, soliciting grant proposals from non-profit organizations, holding public hearings and making funding recommendations to the City Council.